tomwechsler/Threat_Hunting_with_PowerShell/README.md

 # Threat Hunting with PowerShell

-Ensure safety on a small budget - there's no excuse!
+Security even with a small budget - there is no excuse!